dirtslayer/Org/zbr.md

 Basically you want to aviod fighting more than 1 at a time in close.
 Your primary concern isnt killing, but not dying.
 Have one CQC (close quarters combat) weapon ready.
 I like to use the shotgun early to conserve ammo for smg and Ak/AR/SCAR later in the round.

 If you are far run towards the zombies, if you are close back up.
-If they are doing damage they will try to get under you, so strafe around them as you jimp and fire down.
+If they are doing damage they will try to get under you, so strafe around them as you jump and fire down.

 ## End Game